NikazaInc/location-services-sdk-android/doc/SDK.md

 Take these optional steps to add or modify the Nikaza Location Services Framework settings.

 1. Modify the other default configuration values such as power saving mode, lost timeout and rssi range to control the frequency of Nikaza API calls.
-This is optional.
+These needs to be set before calling NBeaconScanner.getInstance().startScanning();
-    - Eg: if RSSI range is set to 20 then Nikaza API calls are trigerred only if the RSSI changes by at least 20dBm once a beacon is found
+    - If `NikazaConstants.API_INVOCATION_RSSI_DIFFERENCE` is set to 30 then Nikaza API calls are trigerred only if the RSSI changes by at least 30dBm once a beacon is found
-    - Lost timeout defines the amount of time to wait (after a beacon is lost) before trigerring an exit event to Nikaza backend.
+    - `NikazaConstants.LOST_TIMEOUT` defines the amount of time to wait (after a beacon is lost) before trigerring an exit event to Nikaza backend.
-2. Change `POWER_SAVING_MODE = true` to avoid the GPS polling and use only region monitoring.
-Note that, region monitoring is significantly less accurate.
+    - If `NikazaConstants.POWER_SAVING_MODE = false` GPS polling is more frequest.
+Note that this will drain the battery faster.
+Default true.
+    - If `NikazaConstants.AutoWiFiON = true` the SDK will automatically turn on the devices WiFi.
+Default false.

 ##### Register for callbacks